Why Liberals Are More Intelligent Than Conservatives

 The primary means that citizens of capitalist democracies contribute their private resources for the welfare of the genetically unrelated others is paying taxes to the government for its social welfare programs.
 The fact that conservatives have been shown to give more money to charities than liberals is not inconsistent with the prediction from the Hypothesis; in fact, it supports the prediction.
 Individuals can normally choose and select the beneficiaries of their charity donations.
 For example, they can choose to give money to the victims of the earthquake in Haiti, because they want to help them, but not to give money to the victims of the earthquake in Chile, because they don’t want to help them.
 In contrast, citizens do not have any control over whom the money they pay in taxes benefit.
 They cannot individually choose to pay taxes to fund Medicare, because they want to help elderly white people, but not AFDC, because they don’t want to help poor black single mothers.
 This may precisely be why conservatives choose to give more money to individual charities of their choice while opposing higher taxes.

 Incidentally, this finding substantiates one of the persistent complaints among conservatives.
-Conservatives often complain that liberals control the media or the show business or the academia or some other social institutions.
+Conservatives often complain that liberals control the media, show business, academia, or other social institutions.
 The Hypothesis explains why conservatives are correct in their complaints.
-Liberals do control the media, or the show business, or the academia, among other institutions, because, apart from a few areas in life (such as business) where countervailing circumstances may prevail, liberals control all institutions.
+Liberals do control the media, show business, and academia, among other institutions, because, apart from a few areas in life (such as business) where countervailing circumstances may prevail, liberals control all institutions.
 They control the institutions because liberals are on average more intelligent than conservatives and thus they are more likely to attain the highest status in any area of (evolutionarily novel) modern life.